-Local Red Cross volunteers sent to Middle Tennessee to aid in Tornado relief
+Local Red Cross volunteers sent to Middle Tennessee to aid in tornado relief

 “Making sure that we have shelters open, that people have a safe place to sleep, to get a warm meal,” Carbajal said.
 “Access to medical and emotional support.
 Making sure that we are connecting people to resources in the community.”

 Carbajal said two volunteers from the Tri-Cities are virtually assisting from home.
-Which is another way, people can help victims of the storms.
+This is another way people can help victims of the storms.

 “Maybe it’s supporting call centers,” Carbajal said.
 “Connecting people to resources right when they need it.
 Or maybe it is working on casework and recovery.
 So, helping families create plans to get them to that next step.”